 Craving sushi?
-Boston has an array of excellent Japanese restaurants and sushi joints—some of which made it into our list of the best Boston restaurants.
+Boston has an array of excellent Japanese restaurants and sushi joints—some of which are among the best sushi restaurants in America.
 Snappy Sushi on Newbury Street is our pick for a quick lunch break during a Back Bay shopping spree, while upscale Oishii in the South End is known for its authentic omakase.

 Best sushi in Boston